-16.3 TST Basic Degree Academic Appeals Committee
+16.5 TST Basic Degree Academic Appeals Committee (Step 3)

-16.3.1 Jurisdiction
+16.5.1 Jurisdiction

-The TST Basic Degree Academic Appeals Committee hears academic appeals from TST basic degree students.
-It has power to issue the final decision, subject to the provision in §16.2.5.
+The TST Basic Degree Academic Appeals Committee hears academic appeals from TST conjoint basic degree students.
+It has power to issue the final decision.
+Conjoint degree students have the right to appeal to the Academic Appeals Committee of the Governing Council of The University of Toronto.
+(See §16.6)

+16.5.2 Membership